-Everyone knows the old joke 'What is worse than finding a worm in your apple?'
-Answer 'Half a worm' which refers
+Everyone knows the old joke: what is worse than finding a worm in your apple?
+Answer: Half a worm.
+The saying

-to the larva of the Codling moth, which originated in Europe but is now found
+), which originated in Europe but is now found

 in most countries that grow apples.
-It also attacks pears, quinces, and occasionally walnuts and
+It also attacks pears, nashi pears, quinces, and occasionally walnuts and

 Suggested Organic Strategies: